open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-docker-tutorial.md

 ### Check to see if it works

-After installation, try to run `docker` in your terminal/command prompt and see if it outputs the help message.
+After installation, try to run `docker` in your terminal/command prompt and see if it outputs the help message without error.

 ## Run Planet with Docker